These guides are AI-generated educational summaries — not legal or medical advice.

 Not bringing laboratory and pathology documentation to the exam

-Why: The DBQ requires confirmation of diagnosis by culture, histopathology, or serologic testing.
+The DBQ requires confirmation of diagnosis by culture, histopathology, or serologic testing.
 If these records are not in your file and you do not bring them, the examiner may be unable to check those critical confirmation boxes.

-Do this instead: Compile all lab reports, biopsy pathology reports, culture results, and serologic testing results.
+Instead: Compile all lab reports, biopsy pathology reports, culture results, and serologic testing results.
 Bring physical copies to the exam and confirm with your VSO that these are in your claims file beforehand.

 Impact: Service connection and all rating levels - without diagnostic confirmation, the claim may be denied